 - Unlike CURRENT_TIME, the default precision of CURRENT_TIMESTAMP has changed to 3 decimals.
 As a result, CURRENT_TIMESTAMP is no longer the exact sum of CURRENT_DATE and CURRENT_TIME, unless you explicitly specify a precision. - Within a PSQL module (procedure, trigger or executable block), the value of CURRENT_TIME will remain constant every time it is read.
 If multiple modules call or trigger each other, the value will remain constant throughout the duration of the outermost module.
-If you need a progressing value in PSQL (e.g. to measure time intervals), use 'NOW'.
+If you need a progressing value in PSQL - e.g. to measure time intervals - use 'NOW' with a full cast (not shorthand syntax).